morihovipah-bi/sistem-informasi-penjualan-toko-bangunan-fajar/README.md

-# Sistem Informasi Penjualan Toko Bangunan Fajar Fatma
+# Fajar Fatma Building Materials Sales Information System

-## Deskripsi Project
+## Project Description
-Project ini merupakan analisis dan perancangan sistem informasi penjualan berbasis web untuk Toko Bangunan Fajar Fatma.
-Sistem dibuat untuk mengatasi permasalahan pencatatan transaksi dan laporan keuangan yang masih dilakukan secara manual sehingga sering menyebabkan kesalahan dan keterlambatan informasi.
+This project focuses on the analysis and design of a web-based sales information system for *Fajar Fatma Building Materials Store*.
+The system is designed to address issues in manual transaction recording and financial reporting, which often lead to errors and delays in information delivery.

-Project ini mencakup tahap analisis kebutuhan, perancangan sistem, dan perancangan antarmuka, namun belum sampai pada tahap implementasi kode.
+The project covers system requirement analysis, system design, and user interface design.
+It does not include full code implementation.

-## Permasalahan
+## Problems Identified
-- Pencatatan transaksi masih manual menggunakan nota
+- Transaction records are still handled manually using paper notes
-- Data laporan keuangan tidak akurat
+- Financial reports are inaccurate and inconsistent
-- Proses rekap data memakan waktu lama
+- Data recap processes are time-consuming
-- Risiko kehilangan data dan kesalahan pencatatan
+- High risk of data loss and recording errors

-## Tujuan
+## Project Objectives
-- Merancang sistem informasi penjualan yang terstruktur
+- Design a structured and efficient sales information system
-- Membantu proses pencatatan transaksi lebih cepat dan akurat
+- Improve transaction recording accuracy and speed
-- Menyediakan rancangan laporan penjualan dan keuangan
+- Provide well-designed sales and financial report structures

-## Ruang Lingkup
+## Project Scope
-- Analisis sistem penjualan
+- Sales system analysis
-- Perancangan flow sistem
+- System workflow design
-- Perancangan diagram UML
+- UML diagram design
-- Perancangan antarmuka (UI)
+- User interface (UI) design

-## Metodologi
+## Methodology
-- Metode pengembangan: Prototype
+- Development method: Prototype
-- Pendekatan sistem: Terstruktur
+- System approach: Structured approach
-- Teknik pengumpulan data: Observasi lapangan
+- Data collection technique: Field observation

-## Perancangan Sistem
+## System Design
-Diagram yang dibuat:
+The following diagrams were created:
 - Flowchart
 - Use Case Diagram & Use Case Specification
 - Sequence Diagram
 - Activity Diagram
 - Class Diagram

-Seluruh diagram dapat dilihat pada folder `/diagrams`.
+All diagrams are available in the `/diagrams` directory.

-## Perancangan Antarmuka
+## User Interface Design
-Rancangan UI meliputi:
+The UI design includes:
-- Halaman login
+- Login page
 - Dashboard
-- Halaman transaksi
+- Transaction page
-- Halaman laporan
+- Report page

-Rancangan UI dapat dilihat pada folder `/ui-design`.
+UI mockups can be found in the `/ui-design` directory.

-## Status Project
+## Project Status
-🔹 Analisis & Perancangan Sistem
+🔹 System Analysis & Design
-🔹 Belum sampai tahap implementasi kode
+🔹 Code implementation not included

 ## Tools
 - Draw.io
 - Figma
 - Microsoft Word